blockchainsllc/in3-docs/docs/api-java.md

 ##### getTotalDifficulty

-Returns the total difficulty as a sum of all difficulties starting from genesis.
+Returns the total difficulty as a sum of all difficulties, starting from genesis.

  > public `BigInteger` getTotalDifficulty();